jacksonrwoodard/HouseHealthMonitoring/Documentation/Signoffs/jacksonwoodard-fire-signoff.md

 # Fire Module Signoff

 ## Subsystem Function
 The function of the fire module subsystem is to detect if a fire has ever occurred in a specific room in a house.
 The system will work by using an IR Temperature Sensor that is installed on the ceiling of a room that will be pointed toward the ground to detect room temperature to determine if a minimum of 176&deg; Fahrenheit has occurred.
-If the temperature has reached the minimum temperature requirement, a signal will be sent from the transmitter (ESP32-H2) to the head unit warning the homeowner of a potential fire.
+If the temperature has reached a critical temperature level, a signal will be sent from the transmitter (ESP32-H2) to the head unit warning the homeowner of a potential fire.

 ![firemodule](https://github.com/jacksonrwoodard/HouseHealthMonitoring/assets/142913669/e768ff15-9812-4a0a-b979-6f65d493c14f)